kensanata/just-halberds/Knives.md

 days.

 > Example: After being treated with First Aid, she recovers.
-> Brunhilde's attributes: Strength 1+4½=5, Dexterity 4+1=5, Endurance
+> Brunhilde’s attributes: Strength 1+4½=5, Dexterity 4+1=5, Endurance
 > 3+3=6.

 If two of your attributes drop to 0, you are severely wounded and pass out.
-You don't wake up again for 3h and only the attributes from 0 recover to 1.
+You don’t wake up again for 3h and only the attributes from 0 recover to 1.
 With First Aid-3 or Healing-3 you can recover in an infirmary in 5d6 days, otherwise you die.